 Association Dean: First-year students who enroll in the College of Arts & Sciences are assigned an association dean for academic advising based on where they live or the program in which they are enrolled (Echols, for example).
 The association dean’s primary responsibilities are to advise on academic matters, to help with an academic plan, and to provide resources for other avenues of assistance.
 Students keep the same association dean for as long as they remain in the College.
 See Advising Resources.

 Beta Bridge: Bridge on Rugby Road that students frequently paint to publicize events or display messages.

 Carr’s Hill: The home of UVA's president, located across Rugby Road from the sports field known as “Mad Bowl,” was finished in 1909 and is listed on the National Register of Historic Places and the Virginia Landmarks Register.
-Currently undergoing renovation, Carr's Hill is due to reopen in 2019.
+Following an extensive renovation and systems upgrade, the home will reopen in 2019.

 The CD: a.k.a.
 The Cavalier Daily or The Cav Daily, The CD is the University’s newspaper run and produced by students.
 Sign up to receive the email edition at www.cavalierdaily.com.

 CIOs: Contracted Independent Organizations.
 Most student organizations at UVA are CIOs, existing independently from the University.
 These organizations do not have official University advisors, and the University does not supervise, direct, or control the CIOs’ activities.
 This means that anything students do in conjunction with or for the organization, they are doing on their own authority, and thus, they are individually responsible for their actions.
 The students learn from their own experiences and from one another.

 COLAs: COLA courses are one-credit, graded seminars that meet once each week for 75 minutes in the fall semester.
 Enrollment is capped at 18 first-year students, all of whom are assigned to the instructor for their lower-division advising.
 (For College of Arts & Sciences students only.)